 Fixed-income securities such as bonds are most affected by changes in the interest rate in an economy.
-The Central bank of a country changes the rates of interest prevailing in the economy by a change in its monetary policy.
-Such interest rate changes directly impact the prices of the securities and investments.
+The Central bank of a country changes the rates of interest prevailing in the economy by changing its monetary policy.
+Such interest rate changes directly impact the prices of securities and investments.
 A high market rate of interest will lead to a decline in demand for lower interest rate instruments.
 Similarly, a reduction in the market rate of interest will result in a shift of investment to higher interest rate financial instruments.
 These changes in interest rates change the traded value of these bonds and financial instruments.
-If the rates are on an increasing trend the value of the existing securities will go down and vice versa.
+If the rates are on an increasing trend, the value of the existing securities will go down and vice versa.

 Equity risk is the risk of the possibility of changes in the prices of stocks and stock indices.
-This can be due to various factors such as a new invention or discovery, new product launches, changes in government rules and laws, general economic environment, any major epidemic, etc.
+This can be due to various factors such as a new invention or discovery, new product launches, changes in government rules and laws, the general economic environment, any major epidemic, etc.

 Currency risk arises from exchange-rate fluctuations that occur between different currencies.
-Exchange-rates are not country-specific and depend on the rates of currencies worldwide.
+Exchange rates are not country-specific and depend on the rates of currencies worldwide.
 Hence, investors that invest in international markets and foreign countries are more prone to currency risk.
-Not only the corporates doing trading in the international market will also get affected by currency fluctuations.
-Because their net inflow or outflow will vary with the change in the currency rates.
+Not only the corporates doing trading in the international market will also get affected by currency fluctuations because their net inflow or outflow will vary with the change in the currency rates.

-Commodity risk arises due to the changes in the prices of essential commodities in the international markets, such as crude oil that affect the financial markets across the world.
-Such risk is also out of control for any country and may happen due to changes in demand and supply, political situation, government laws, and controls, etc. Similar could be the risk of price changes in other key commodities like bullion, steel, copper, natural gas, etc.
+Commodity risk arises due to the changes in the prices of essential commodities in the international markets, such as crude oil, that affect the financial markets across the world.
+Such risk is also out of control for any country and may happen due to changes in demand and supply, political situation, government laws and controls, etc. Similar could be the risk of price changes in other key commodities like bullion, steel, copper, natural gas, etc.

 Margining risk arises out of unfavorable margin calls covering a position.
 This may lead to uncertainty in cash flows for an investor.

-Factors such as political environment and stability, fiscal deficit levels, government rules, regulations, and control, etc. affect the returns from an investment.
-Instability in the economy of countries can pose a major risk to investment value and returns and it may fluctuate wildly.
+Factors such as political environment and stability, fiscal deficit levels, government rules, regulations, and control, etc., affect the returns from an investment.
+Instability in the economy of countries can pose a major risk to investment value and returns, and it may fluctuate wildly.

 What is the Measure of Market Risk?